-A person’s earlobes are constructed of fatty tissue and soft skin and come in various sizes, shapes and forms, which are unique to each person.
-When earlobes are pierced to accommodate various forms of jewelry or accessories, from smaller studs to larger, heavier “gauges” or circular ornaments, these delicate areas can become stretched, enlarged, ripped or torn.
+Earlobe repair is a variety of procedures that targets different types of skin repair.
+A person’s earlobes are constructed of fatty tissue and soft skin, and they come in various sizes, shapes, and forms.
+Earlobes are unique to each person, and how an individual chooses to adorn their earlobes is unique.
+When earlobes are pierced to accommodate various forms of jewelry or accessories, from smaller studs to larger, heavier “plugs” or circular ornaments, the delicate areas can become stretched, enlarged, ripped or torn.
 This can make the earlobes unattractive and unusable for most types of ear jewelry and accessories.

-Earlobe reconstruction and repair can bring these earlobes back to their normal shape and size and restore them to how they looked prior to being stretched or torn.
+Earlobe reconstruction and repair can bring earlobes back to their normal shape and size, often restoring them to how they looked prior to injury.
+There are several different types of earlobe repair, each addressing a different type of injury.

 The degree of the earlobe damaged will determine the type of repair that is needed.
-After marking the area for the procedure, a local numbing agent will be used to perform this procedure as an outpatient procedure with no general anesthesia required.
+After marking the area for the procedure, a local numbing agent will be used to perform the treatment as an outpatient procedure with no general anesthesia required.
+There are three types of common injury and deformity, and a different surgery is required to repair each.

-You will feel minimal discomfort after your procedure, and normally most patients do fine without pain-relieving medication or with only an over the counter pain reliever such as Advil or Tylenol.
+You will feel minimal discomfort after your procedure.
+Most patients feel okay without pain-relieving medication or with only an over-the-counter pain reliever, such as Advil or Tylenol.
 An antibiotic ointment will be used on the area to prevent any infection and to aid in the healing process.
-A small amount of drainage from the affected area is normal as well.
+A small amount of drainage from the affected area is normal as well, but contact your doctor if you notice signs of an infection.
+This can include severe swelling, pain, and colored pus.

 You will be able to return to work and resume normal activities following your procedure.
 Patients are advised not to have any piercings done for up to six months post-procedure.